Vijayesh314/Stellar-Classification-with-Python/README.md

 ### Results
 The model achieves very high accuracy on this dataset, indicating a strong correlation between the physical properties and star type.
 The various plots and reports provide a deep dive into the model's performance and the characteristics of the data.
 The stellar classification is correlated to the Hertzsprung–Russell diagram, a key astrophysics relationship.

+## Next Steps/Future Enhancements
+* **Model Persistence**: Implement saving and loading of the trained model and preprocessing objects (scaler, label_encoder) using joblib
+* **More Advanced Tuning**: Explore RandomizedSearchCV for larger hyperparameter search spaces, or advanced tuning libraries like Optuna/Hyperopt
+* **Model Comparison**: Evaluate other classification algorithms (e.g., SVM, Gradient Boosting, K-Nearest Neighbors) to compare their performance and characteristics
+* **Introduce Noise**: Add controlled noise to the dataset to simulate real-world measurement inaccuracies and observe how the model's performance degrades, and how well it can recover after tuning
+* **Feature Engineering**: Explore creating new features from existing ones (e.g., ratios, products)

+## Contributing
+Feel free to fork this repository, open issues, or submit pull requests